planteatingdino/DiscordAutoReact/README.md

 # DiscordAutoReact
-This Discord self-bot automatically reacts to the latest message.
+This is a Discord self-bot and works in all servers that allow reactions.
+This self-bot does not need to be invited to the server since it is a self-bot and not a traditional bot.

 INSTRUCTIONS: